-Comparing to block nullification in Section \ref{sec:blocknull_complexity}, far fewer samples are needed to construct the basis matrices $\mtx U$ and $\mtx V$.
+Compared to block nullification in Section \ref{sec:blocknull_complexity}, far fewer samples are needed to construct $\mtx U$ and $\mtx V$.
 Block nullification requires $2\times 3^{d} m$ samples for basis construction in Section \ref{sec:blocknull_complexity}, whereas tagging only requires $2 \times 3^{d+1} r$ samples.
 The cost of reconstructing the uniform BLR matrix, however, dominates the asymptotic complexity of $T_{\textup{mult}}$ for both methods.
-The key advantage of tagging is the substantially reduced cost of post-processing the test and sketch matrices, with linear post-processing cost, as opposed to block-nullification, which scales linearly in $N$ and quadratically with the block size.
+The key advantage of tagging is the substantially reduced (linear) cost of post-processing the test and sketch matrices, as opposed to block-nullification, where post-processing scales linearly with $N$ and quadratically with $m$.